f5devcentral/access-labs/class3/module4/lab01.rst

 Task 11 - Set an Nonexistent User's Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Select the request **Request 4: Update a Nonexistent User Attribute**
+#.
+Select the request **Request 4: Update a Nonexistent User Attribute**

-2. Select the **Authorization** tab
+#.
+Select the **Authorization** tab

-3. Select the previously created **User1** token from the **Available Tokens** dropdown
+#.
+Select the previously created **User1** token from the **Available Tokens** dropdown

-4. The **Token** field is now populated
+#.
+The **Token** field is now populated

-5. Click **Send**
+#.
+Click **Send**

-.. note :: If you receive a 403 response status code, repeat steps 10-13 to request a new token.
+   .. note:: If you receive a 403 response status code, repeat steps 10-13 to request a new token.
 You can change the name of the token request prior to sending by setting the Token Name.

-.. note :: you can delete expired tokens by clicking the Available Tokens dropdown, clicking Manage Tokens, and then clicking the trashcan next to the Token.
+You can delete expired tokens by clicking the Available Tokens dropdown, clicking Manage Tokens, and then clicking the trashcan next to the Token.

-6. You receive a **400 Bad Request** response status code.
+#.
+You receive a **2O0 OK** response status code.
 The request successfully passed through the API Gateway, but the server failed to process the request.

 |image37|